libesmtp/libESMTP/docs/critique.md

 I feel that libESMTP's API is easy to use.
 Each object is logically distinct and directly relates to SMTP concepts and each method has a single well defined function acting on its object.
-However ease of use could be better had a more consistent naming convention been used as described below.
+Basic use cases require only a fraction of the full API to implement, in that respect I feel the original design goal is achieved.

 As originally designed, the libESMTP API created objects and configured them as required, however few accessors were provided as it was expected that